Starters

 3

-In a large open pan, shallow fry the tempeh in coconut or roasted sesame oil until golden brown.
-Once done, set aside.
+Shallow fry the tempeh in coconut or roasted sesame oil in a large open pan until golden brown, then set aside.

 4

-Make the tamarind sauce and spoon over the tempeh cubes generously.
-(See page for the Tamarind Sauce).
+Prepare the tamarind sauce and spoon it generously over the tempeh.

 5

-You can garnish the tempeh with some mung bean or soy sprouts, grated or steamed and cubed carrots, slices of cucumbers, and steamed broccoli around the tempeh.
-You will have a gorgeous-looking meal.
+Garnish with mung bean or soy sprouts, grated or steamed cubed carrots, cucumber slices, and steamed broccoli for a visually stunning dish.

 Notes